mist64/cbmbus_doc/7 JiffyDOS.md

 #### 7b: Controller is now busy again
 ![](docs/cbmbus/jiffydos-23.png =601x131)

-In the EOI case, the controller will then pull the CLK line, signaling that it is busy again and transmission of the next data byte cannot start just yet.
+In the EOI case, the controller will then pull the CLK line, signaling that it is busy again.

 EOI/error signaling can be seen as delaying the controller's last step in the sequence by keeping CLK released for some time after the last data bits: